Stephen D. Richards: Execution

 Spectators at the execution were said to have numbered between 2,000 and 25,000.
 As the crowd became increasingly agitated, the authorities pleaded with them to stay outside the enclosure, but guards were unable to prevent the spectators from destroying the barrier.
 One witness in the incident, a man named Rolf Johnson, later wrote that twenty to thirty people in the crowd cut the rope as the authorities tried to stop the crowd.
 The mob proceeded to pull the posts out of the ground, attempting to drag the makeshift barrier away while the guards were pulling the rope at the other end in what Johnson described as a "tug of war".
 The mob succeeded in pulling the rope away from the guards, and then proceeded to destroy the barrier completely.
-At 1:00p.m., Richards was led to the gallows by Martin and his deputy; this pacified the crowd.
+At 1:00 p.m., Richards was led to the gallows by Martin and his deputy; this pacified the crowd.
 Upon ascending the gallows, Richards launched into an impassioned defense of his actions.
 He again claimed that the killing of Anderson was in self-defense, and disavowed any involvement in the murders of the Harlson family; he claimed that he was the victim of a "wrongful conviction".
 He then said he had found the Lord, "made [his] peace with God", and "had faith in Christ", and asked the crowd to join him in singing the hymn "Come Thou Fount of Every Blessing".
 One such spectator documenting the events of the execution in his journal, observed that Richards appeared calm and collected during the entire ordeal.
 Richards' final words were said to have been "Jesus be with me now!"
-(Note: A contemporary report recorded Richards' last words being "Sherrif meet me in Heaven".)
+(Note: A contemporary report recorded Richards' last words being "Sheriff meet me in Heaven".)
 Reverend W. Sanford Gee, who presided over the execution, later told reporters he hoped Richards' professions of religious salvation were genuine, but allowed that they might not have been.

 At 1:17 p.m.
-(Note: An alternate account reported by The Sedalia Weekly Bazoo reported that Richards was led to the gallows at 12:48p.m.
-This report would also list the song as "There Is a Fountain Filled with Blood", and the time of his hanging as 1:10p.m.) on April 26, 1879, Richards was hanged.
+(Note: An alternate account reported by The Sedalia Weekly Bazoo reported that Richards was led to the gallows at 12:48 p.m.
+This report would also list the song as "There Is a Fountain Filled with Blood", and the time of his hanging as 1:10 p.m.) on April 26, 1879, Richards was hanged.
 The St. Louis Globe-Democrat said it took fifteen minutes for him to die.
 (Note: Other accounts gave the amount of time as being five to ten minutes.)
 Richards was the first person in Nebraska's history to be executed, since its incorporation into the United States in 1867.
 Shortly after his execution, a photographer was able to capture a photograph of Richards' corpse propped inside a coffin.